openstack-security/Developer-Guidance/dg_strong-crypto.md

 Use Strong and Established Cryptographic Elements
 =================================================

-Cryptography is a complex topic, frequently miss-understood, and it is the area of significant debate.
+Cryptography is a complex topic that is frequently misunderstood and is the area of significant debate.
 The specifics mentioned in this guide are likely to change as state of the art continues to advance.

 In general, you should follow some simple rules for using cryptography:

 * Do not invent your own cryptography, use existing algorithms and implementations.
 * When utilizing cryptographic hashing, signing, or encryption, strong